alexcrocha/ACS-1100-pseudo-code-worksheet/q2_flash_cards.md

 > ELSE
 > > DISPLAY “Incorrect!
 The correct answer was “ item answer
 > >
-> > DISPLAY “Current score: “ score DIVIDED by total
+> > DISPLAY “Current score: “ score DIVIDED BY total
 >
 > END IF